-Ryan DeSiato is an artist that has experienced many stages of metamorphosis over the years.
+Ryan DeSiato is an artist who has experienced many stages of metamorphosis over the years.
 In line with this journey, his current soulful acoustic blues sound has taken many stylistic twists and turns on the road to its current expression.

 He began creating music and learning guitar at 15 by playing along to Nirvana’s Unplugged record.
 In Ryan’s words:

-“I played acoustic guitar along with the record in my mom's garage after my parents divorce like I was a member of the band.
+“I played acoustic guitar along with the record in my mom's garage after my parent's divorce like I was a member of the band.
 Music took my mind off of the emotional pain I was in and started to build the fundamental guitar skills that I use today.”

 “I would set up my boom box in front of me in the center of my mom’s garage and get lost in the flow of the live performance.
 The reverberations of the music bouncing off the concrete walls and the sound of my guitar blending in with the band was such a joy to me.”

-In highschool his ability to play guitar and sing connected him with other musicians and he started an alternative rock band.
+In high school, his ability to play guitar and sing connected him with other musicians and he started an alternative rock band.

-“We had fun mostly, but we opened for a few large acts, Big Wreck, Creed and David Garza.
+“We had fun mostly, but we opened for a few large acts, Big Wreck, Creed, and David Garza.
 The experience was wonderful and I learned a lot about live music performance during this time.
-After my first band experience I launched into my twenties and started to pursue a more acoustic, solo based sound.
+After my first band experience, I launched into my twenties and started to pursue a more acoustic, solo-based sound.
 Something about the acoustic guitar always called to me.”